lazyduck037/learningopengl4.1/README.md

 # learningopengl4.1
-The learning is build on OS with OpenGl 4.1.
+The learning is build on OSX with OpenGl 4.1.
 IDE Eclipse use on the project.

 Lesson 1: